 While it might not be possible to know what will happen tomorrow with certainty, big data is giving organizations the power to spot patterns and trends early.
 Spotting shortages early in the production of products, for example, gives organizations the ability to adjust accordingly, saving costly missteps all the way down the supply chain.
 Knowing demand for products early on can help improve sales forecasting or help determine the optimal price before a product even goes on the market.
 Indeed, big data has helped companies make better decisions by giving organizations information about the likelihood of what could happen in the future.

 - The retail industry, in particular, has been sensitive to volatility in costs, supply chain disruptions and variability in pricing and demand.
-As a result, retailers have increasingly turned to big data-powered decision-making to spot trends in customer behavior, analyze a variety of factors to determine optimal pricing, and better manage volatility in the supply chain as early as possible to optimize inventory, shipping and logistics.
+As a result, retailers have increasingly turned to decision-making driven by big data to spot trends in customer behavior, analyze a variety of factors to determine optimal pricing, and better manage volatility in the supply chain as early as possible to optimize inventory, shipping and logistics.
 Retailers are even using devices and sensors to monitor customers' shopping behavior, look at the vacancy rates in parking lots, measure traffic in and out of the store, track which products are being selected and scanned, and monitor various product return rates.
 This data is then used to improve overall retail performance.

 - Walmart, for example, collects real-time data from its point-of-sale system for pricing, inventory and supply chain management -- roughly 2.5 petabytes of data an hour.
 The result is a highly optimized retail operation that can buy inventory almost just-in-time, managing its level of out-of-stock or overstock inventory, while also helping to optimize pricing and advertising promotion, as well as product selection and offerings.